-#4 Complete listing of all cookies
+#4 Complete enumeration of all cookies

-The cookie banner should list the individual cookies or - if there are too many - at least the individual contexts (technically necessary cookies, analysis cookies, cookies for advertising purposes, etc.); if only contexts are mentioned, they should be explained in more detail by clicking on them in another window and the individual cookies should be specified there.
+The cookie banner should list the individual cookies or - if there are too many - at least the individual contexts (technically necessary cookies, analysis cookies, cookies for advertising purposes, etc.); if only contexts are mentioned, these should be explained in more detail by clicking on them in another window and the individual cookies should be specified there.

 #5 Checkboxes with opt-in

-The legal background is as follows:
+The legal background to this is as follows:

-It could be argued now that the actual consent in the case of opting out lies in clicking the OK button of the cookie banner.
-But that would be treading on thin ice.
-For according to recital 32 to the GDPR following applies to consent(Highlights through me):
+It could now be argued that the actual consent for opting out lies in clicking the OK button on the cookie banner.
+But this is treading on thin ice.
+According to recital 32 of GDPR , the following applies to consent(emphasis mine):

-Feature photo: Emily Wilson | Unsplash
+Featured image: Emily Wilson | Unsplash

-More pictures: Rawpixel | pexels, RAIDBOXES
+Other images: Rawpixel | pexels, Raidboxes